seanscloud/Cloud-Resume-Challenge/README.md

 Modified the original index and stylesheet to include elements from v2.
 Might keep working with it while I practice using flex on v2.

 Created function and uploaded it to Azure and Github.

+Created the python script and json bindings for the CosmosDB.